Steady-state $\mathit{GI}/\mathit{GI}/\mathit{n}$ queue in the Halfin-Whitt regime: Main results

 \subsection{Main results}

 Our main results will require two additional sets of assumptions on $A$ and $S$.
-The first set of assumptions, which we call the H-W assumptions, ensures that $\lbrace Q^n(t), n \geq 1 \rbrace$ is in the H-W scaling regime as $n \rightarrow \infty$.
-We say that $A$ and $S$ satisfy the H-W assumptions iff $\mu_A = \mu_S$, in which case we denote this common rate by $\mu$.
-The second set of assumptions, which we call the $T_0$ assumptions, is a set of additional minor technical conditions we require for our main results. \begin{enumerate}[(i)] \item There exists $\epsilon > 0$ s.t. $\E[A^{2+\epsilon}], \E[S^{2+\epsilon}] < \infty$. \item $c^2_A + c^2_S > 0$.
-Namely either $A$ or $S$ is a non-trivial r.v. \item $\limsup_{t \downarrow 0} t^{-1} \pr ( S \leq t ) < \infty$. \item For all sufficiently large $n$, $Q^n(t)$ converges weakly to a steady-state distribution $Q^n(\infty)$ as $t \rightarrow \infty$. \end{enumerate} We note that technical condition (\ref{t3}) of the $T_0$ assumptions is not very restrictive, and is (for example) satisfied by any discrete distribution with no mass at zero, and any continuous distribution with finite density at zero.
-Furthermore, condition (\ref{t3}) is in some sense natural, as certain closely related tightness results from the literature are known to require a similar condition (see the discussion in \cite{Whitt.85}).
-We refer the interested reader to \cite{A.03} for an excellent discussion of technical condition (\ref{t4}), which is also not very restrictive. \\\\We now state our main results.
-We begin by establishing the tightness of the steady-state queue length for the FCFS $GI/GI/n$ queue in the H-W regime. \begin{theorem} If $A$ and $S$ satisfy the H-W and $T_0$ assumptions, then the sequence $\lbrace \big( Q^n(\infty) - n \big)^+n^{-\frac{1}{2}}, n \geq 1 \rbrace$ is tight. \end{theorem} In words, the queue length $\big( Q^n(\infty) - n \big)^+$ scales like $O(n^{\frac{1}{2}})$. \\\\We now establish an upper bound for the large deviation exponent of the limiting steady-state queue length for the FCFS $GI/GI/n$ queue in the H-W regime, and a matching lower bound when the arrival process is Poisson. \begin{theorem} Under the same assumptions as Theorem\ \ref{tightc},
+The first set of assumptions, which we call the H--W assumptions, ensures that $\lbrace Q^n(t), n \geq1 \rbrace$ is in the H--W scaling regime as $n \rightarrow\infty$.
+We say that $A$ and $S$ satisfy the H--W assumptions if and only if $\mu_A = \mu_S$, in which case we denote this common rate by $\mu$.
+The second set of assumptions, which we call the $T_0$ assumptions, is a set of additional technical conditions we require for our main results. \thelonglist{(\roman{longlist})} \labellonglist{\thelonglist} \begin{longlist} \item There exists $\varepsilon> 0$ s.t. $\E[A^{2+\varepsilon}], \E [S^{2+\varepsilon}] < \infty$. \item $c^2_A + c^2_S > 0$; namely, either $A$ or $S$ is a nontrivial r.v. \item $\limsup_{t \downarrow0} t^{-1} \pr( S \leq t ) < \infty $. \item For all sufficiently large $n$ and all initial conditions, $Q^n(t)$ converges weakly to a stationary measure $Q^n(\infty)$ as $t \rightarrow\infty$, independent of initial conditions. \end{longlist} We now briefly discuss the various assumptions, commenting on both the reason for their inclusion and their restrictiveness.
+Condition \ref{t1} is necessary for several bounds from the literature relating to suprema of random walks; see \cite{Stight99}.
+Although we use this condition to prove tightness of the queue length in the H--W regime, all our intermediate results about weak limits and Gassian processes would also hold under only a second moment assumption (as opposed to $2 + \varepsilon$).

+Condition \ref{t3} is necessary for several results from the literature relating to the weak convergence of scaled renewal processes; see \cite{Whitt85,W02}.
+The condition is (e.g.) satisfied by any discrete distribution with no mass at zero, any continuous distribution with finite density at zero, and (more generally) any distribution function (d.f.) which is absolutely continuous in a neighborhood of zero (see the discussion in \cite{W02}).
+All our results other than those pertaining to the weak convergence of scaled renewal processes and/or the large deviation exponent of the queue length in the H--W regime would also hold without this assumption.